New York City

 1 Cavalry Row, PO Box 1135, Marfa, Texas 79843

 The museum is open every Wednesday through Sunday from 9am to 5pm with a selection of docent-led tours or self-guided viewing options available.
 Admission prices vary.
 For more information visit our website at www.chinati.org or call Visitor Services at 432-729-4362.

 For additional press information, contact Jessica Lutz, Communications Coordinator, firstname.lastname@example.org, or 432-729-4362.

-Chinati's master plan was made possible with support from The Andrew W. Mellon Foundation, Still Water Foundation, Kirkpatrick Family Fund, and Chinati Foundation Trustees.
-Chinati's educational and public programming is supported with generous grants from the Texas Commission on the Arts, the National Endowment for the Arts, The Brown Foundation, The William Randolph Hearst Foundations, the Carl B. & Florence E. King Foundation, and the Cowles Charitable Trust.
+Chinati’s master plan was made possible with support from The Andrew W. Mellon Foundation, Still Water Foundation, Kirkpatrick Family Fund, and Chinati Foundation Trustees.
+Chinati’s educational and public programming is supported with generous grants from the Texas Commission on the Arts, the National Endowment for the Arts, The Brown Foundation, The Hearst Foundations, the Permian Basin Area Foundation, the Carl B. & Florence E. King Foundation, and the Cowles Charitable Trust.
 Chinati is grateful for the generous financial support of our members and the support and in-kind contributions of the people of Marfa and far West Texas.